Skip to content

 Vibe: Trendy, social, slightly party-leaning

-The slightly more grown-up sister of Lisbon Destination, with a famous pool deck overlooking the Tagus and 25 de Abril Bridge.
+The slightly more grown-up sister of Lisbon Destination, with a famous pool deck overlooking the Tagus and the 25 de Abril Bridge.
 Good music nights, a strong restaurant downstairs, and easy access to Time Out Market 90 seconds away.
-Pricier than basic dorms but justified by the rooftop and location.
+Pricier than basic dorms but the rooftop and location justify it.

 Best Party Hostels in Lisbon